Get A Free Consultation

 • Wrongful death: Sadly, truck accidents all too often result in fatalities.
 In just one recent year, 4,102 people died in large truck accidents.
 After an accident, the victim’s family has to cope with the loss of their loved one as well as any unpaid medical costs and lost wages.
 A wrongful death claim can help offset these costs and shift the financial responsibility from the victim’s family to the responsible party.

 Truck drivers should never drive when they are too tired.
 But the truth is, many do.
 Getting behind the wheel when you are too tired to drive is negligence.
 If you or a loved one has been injured in a large truck accident, you deserve fair and just compensation for your injuries.
-A personal injury attorney can help you file a claim and pursue economic damages.
+A Nevada commercial truck accident attorney can help you file a claim and pursue economic damages.
 If you have questions regarding a recent accident, a personal injury attorney can provide more information about your legal rights.

 Benson & Bingham Accident Injury Lawyers, LLC